robert-westenberger/knowledgebase/web-development/interviewing/front-end/css-qa.md

 - Element with a `contain` value of `layout`, or `paint`, or a composite value that includes either of them.

 # Explain CSS Sprites, and how you would implement them on a page or site.
+Combines multiple images into one larger image.
+It's a commonly used technique for icons.
+Images are extracted from the larger sprite using `background-image`, `background-position`, and `backgorund-size` properties.